One year after settling for silver, the Brock Badgers have reclaimed their place atop the national wrestling landscape.

 R.W.
 Pugh Fair Play Award – Samuel Awonuga (York)

-MEN'S TEAM STANDINGS AT THE 2026 WRESTLING CANADA LUTTE U SPORTS CHAMPIONSHIPS
+MEN'S TEAM STANDINGS AT THE 2026 WRESTLING CANADA LUTTE U SPORTS INVITATIONAL CHAMPIONSHIPS

 1. Brock, 86